victoriza/claire/README.md

 # Claire Redfield

-This project aim is to provide with an *easy* way to check vulnerabilities in your Docker containers (private or public Docker registry) that can be easily integrated as part of your CI/CD in minutes.
+This project aim is to provide with an **easy** way to check **vulnerabilities** in your Docker containers (private or public Docker registry) that can also be easily integrated as part of your CI/CD

+**NOTE:** This is a personal and *WIP* repo.

-## How it works
+## How do I check vulnerabilities ?

-From the command line we can run vulnerability checks on containers, in this example we search for vulnerabilities on the Docker image Postgres 9.5.1 that runs on Debian8:
+From the command line we can run vulnerability checks on containers, in this example we search for *vulnerabilities* on the Docker image Postgres 9.5.1 that runs on Debian8

-    check.sh postgres:9.5.1
+run: `check.sh postgres:9.5.1`

+output:

     Got results from Clair API v3
     Found 248 vulnerabilities